CIRDLES/Topsoil/README.md

 led and maintained by [CIRDLES](http://cirdles.org), an undergraduate research lab at the College of Charleston in Charleston, South Carolina.

-The rowID "Topsoil" is an anagram of "Isoplot", the rowID of an enormously successful Microsoft Excel Add-In with similar capabilities that now works only in older versions of Excel.
+The name "Topsoil" is an anagram of "Isoplot", the name of an enormously successful Microsoft Excel Add-In with similar capabilities that now works only in older versions of Excel.

+Topsoil uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software, owned by TeamDev Ltd. The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
+You may not use JxBrowser separately from the Topsoil project without explicit permission of TeamDev Ltd.

 This material is based upon work supported by the National Science Foundation under Grant Numbers [0930223](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0930223) and [1443037](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1443037).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 If you are interested in learning more about Topsoil, please contact [Jim Bowring](mailto://bowringj@cofc.edu).

+Topsoil uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software, owned by TeamDev Ltd. The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
+You may not use JxBrowser separately from the Topsoil project without explicit permission of TeamDev Ltd.

 Getting Started
 ---------------